-As the Horn player of Canadian Brass, Bernhard annually toured the world over, is featured on many CDs and videos, and performed in front of orchestras that included the New York Philharmonic, Philadelphia Orchestra, Detroit Symphony, Vancouver Symphony, National Arts Centre Orchestra, and the Toronto Symphony.
-The Canadian Brass has been featured guest artists at prestigious music events and festivals including Music Academy of the West, Oregon Bach Festival, Banff Centre For the Arts, Texas Music Educators Convention, Midwest Band and Orchestra Clinic, Chautauqua Festival, Schleswig-Holstein Festival, NAMM Convention, and numerous others.
+As the horn player of Canadian Brass, Bernhard annually toured the world over, is featured on many CDs and videos, and performed in front of orchestras that included the New York Philharmonic, Philadelphia Orchestra, Detroit Symphony, Vancouver Symphony, National Arts Centre Orchestra, and the Toronto Symphony.
+The Canadian Brass have been featured guest artists at prestigious music events and festivals including Music Academy of the West, Oregon Bach Festival, Banff Centre For the Arts, Texas Music Educators Convention, Midwest Band and Orchestra Clinic, Chautauqua Festival, Schleswig-Holstein Festival, NAMM Convention, and numerous others.

 As Principal Horn of the Saint Paul Chamber Orchestra, Bernhard was often featured as a soloist, performing notable works by Mozart, Strauss, and Britten.
-He toured with the SPCO both nationally and internationally, performing at venues such as Carnegie Hall.
+He toured with the SPCO both nationally and internationally, most notably performing at Carnegie Hall.
 His concerts with the SPCO were broadcast weekly on National Public Radio.
 He is also featured on the SPCO’s 50th Anniversary Chamber Orchestra Festival recording.
 Since his departure to pursue a solo and teaching career, Bernhard has returned to play guest principal horn under the acclaimed director, Pinchas Zuchermann.
 He has collaborated with many great North American Orchestras including the Chicago Symphony, San Francisco Symphony, Minnesota Orchestra, Cleveland Orchestra as guest principal horn, Pittsburgh Symphony as guest principal horn, and as principal horn of the Violon du Roy in Quebec City.

-As a pedagogue, Bernhard has given lectures and master classes around the world and is a regular featured artist at international music conventions and festivals.
-He has been on the faculties at the Chautauqua Festival, Rafael Mendez Brass Institute as a member of the Summit Brass, Music Academy of the West, Brevard Music Festival, Eastman School of Music, in residence at the University of Toronto with the Canadian Brass, Madeline Island Music Camp as a member of the Prairie Winds, and the Illinois Summer Youth Music Horn Week.
+As a pedagogue Bernhard has given lectures and master classes around the world and is a regular featured artist at international music conventions and festivals.
+He has been on the faculties at the Chautauqua Festival, Rafael Mendez Brass Institute as a member of the Summit Brass, Music Academy of the West, Brevard Music Festival, Eastman School of Music, in residence at the University of Toronto with the Canadian Brass, Madeline Island Music Camp as a member of the Prairie Winds, The North Country Chamber Players, and the Illinois Summer Youth Music Horn Week.
 His students now occupy positions all over the globe as performers, educators, and scholars.